A step-by-step guide to repairing your credit file and getting your finances under control.

 With Merrilyn Mansfield: Financial Advocate, PRINCEVILLE Credit Advocates.

 What appears on my credit file?

 Your credit file carries just about every important piece of credit related information about you.
-You can, as a result, expect a relevant entry on your credit file each time you apply for credit, and every time you enter a contract for a service like an internet or a mobile phone connection.
-If you default on any payments, the same finds a mention on your credit file.
+So, everytime you apply for credit, enter a contract for a service like internet or mobile phone connection or default on a payment, a note will be made on your credit file.

-Court writs and summons stay on your credit file for four years; while payment defaults, credit enquiries, court judgements, and bankruptcy stay on the file for five years; mentions of clearouts and part 9 debt agreements stay in place for seven years; and instances of previous directorships and external administration will remain on your credit file for 10 years.
+Court writs and summons stay on your credit file for four years; while payment defaults, credit enquiries, court judgements, and bankruptcy stay on the file for five years.
+Meanwhile, mentions of clearouts and part 9 debt agreements stay in place for seven years.
+Instances of previous directorships and external administration will remain on your credit file for 10 years.
 Upon the closure of a credit account, its payment history cannot stay on your file for more than two years.